-Congratulations and welcome to the 2022 American Legion Boys State of South Dakota.
-This session marks the 79th session of our program.
+Congratulations and welcome to the 2023 American Legion Boys State of South Dakota.
+This session marks the 80th session of our program.
 You will find this opportunity an exciting adventure as you study government at the state and local levels; participate in varied recreational and extracurricular activities; as well as live, work and associate with other outstanding young men, instructors and counselors representing practically every city and county in South Dakota.

-The American Legion Boys State program is among the most respected and selective educational programs of instruction for high school juniors and seniors in the nation.
+The American Legion Boys State program is among the most respected and selective educational programs of instruction for high school juniors and seniors in the Nation.
+I am very proud that you are taking part in this outstanding program.

-The American Legion Boys State is a leadership action program; one that teaches the structure of government and the rights and responsibilities of citizenship.
+The American Legion Boys State is a leadership action program, one that teaches the structure of government and the rights and responsibilities of citizenship.
 I ask that you give 100% from the first day to the last day and you will be rewarded with knowledge that will assist you the rest of your life.
+And you will develop friendships that will also stand the test of time.

-Always remember, it is you and other students of your generation that will be the future leaders of our Communities, our State, and Nation, to carry-on and continue our way of life.
+Always remember, it is you and other students of your generation that will be the future leaders of our Communities, our State and Nation that will carry-on and continue our way of life.
+You are a leader today or you would not be here, capitalize on that strength and expand and strengthen your leadership skills and abilities.

 You are joining the ranks of other prominent citizens such as Senator John Thune, Tom Brokaw, Tom Daschle and even our past South Dakota Governor Dennis Daugaard.
-As you go throughout this week, you will learn, exercise your right to campaign and vote, and make many new and lasting friendships that you will never forget.
+As you go through this week, you will learn, exercise your right to campaign and vote, and make many new and lasting friendships that you will never forget.

 The American Legion Boys State staff, counselors, and I hope you all enjoy your week at Boys State.
+I know the staff and counselors will enjoy mentoring you throughout the week and are looking forward to a great experience.

-Have fun, work hard and engage in the program.
-On behalf of the Department of South Dakota American Legion and more than 18,000 members, we are all very proud of you and say THANK YOU for attending.
+On behalf of The Department of South Dakota American Legion and more than 16,000 Legionnaires, we are all very proud of you and say THANK YOU and have a great week.